MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Get-ADClaimType.md

 ```

 ## DESCRIPTION
-The Get-ADClaimType cmdlet returns a claim type defined in Active Drectory.
+The Get-ADClaimType cmdlet returns a claim type defined in Active Directory.

 ## EXAMPLES